 We decided to make a test panorama in the skies above Vilanova i la geltru, a town down the coast from Barcelona.
 Paul knew of an area that had planning permission to build apartments and office buildings but was for now just an open piece of land.
 So, with my camera and the Canon 15mm fisheye lens bolted underneath, Paul took the octocopter drone up to 60 metres then stopped and remained motionless.
 The camera had been set facing slightly downwards to cover the ground area so that no nadir shot would be necessary and the rig set to make 8 stops on it’s way around the 360º turn.
 We did 2-3 full turns at three different heights before bringing the octocopter drone back down to earth, the entire process taking no more than five minutes.
 I then unbolted the camera and shot one frame straight up into the sky which I later used to cover the zenith point above the camera.

 The final 360º VR aerial panorama can be seen HERE

 Once the panorama had been stitched I gave the 6 cube faces to Engine, the company that had made 3D renders of the buildings that were going to be put up in the area.
 They then dropped these renders, that had been created using 3D Studio Max, into my 360ºVR aerial panorama to give an idea of how the area would look once finished.
 This alternate version of my panorama can be seen HERE.

 After seeing this pano, the estate agents CORP commissioned Paul and I to shoot two aerial panoramas at two different heights over an empty building plot which they would later strip into the renders of their apartments on the 5th and 12th floor to show the views that the potential buyers would get.
-Sadly we didn’t have the best weather on the day but they needed the shot rather urgently, the 360ºVR aerial panorama HERE:
+Equipment used:

 - Canon EOS-5D Mk II